Updated August 15, 2025

 Google crawls webpages to determine the site's content, structure, and link profile, from there it’ll determine the relevance that a website holds for any given search term.
-As such, ensuring that your website is optimized for priority search terms can result in higher rankings, traffic, and conversions.
+As such, ensuring that your website is optimized for search intent, content quality, backlinks, and more can result in higher rankings, traffic, and conversions.

 Looking for a SEO agency?